finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 ### Memory monitoring

-Optionaly, You may extend your Application class from ObservableApplication.
+Optionally, You may extend your Application class from ObservableApplication.
 This will report any app level memory issues that may arise in your application.

 ```java
 public class BlogApplication extends Application {